 We offer free same day consultations and will drive to you at no extra cost.

-We have been fighting for immigrants for 15 years and have the technology and knowledge to provide effective legal counsel in these complex matters.
-Schedule a Free Consultation.
+At Maria Jones Law Firm, we have been fighting for immigrants for 15 years and have the technology and knowledge to provide effective legal counsel in these complex matters.
+You can schedule a Free Consultation with one of our green card attorneys in Phoenix any day

-Foreign nationals who have been legally admitted to the United States and continue to maintain their legal status, may change their immigration status from one category status to another, without having to return back to their country of origin to complete visa processing.
-This is called “Adjustment of Status.”
+Foreign nationals, who have been legally admitted to the United States and continue to maintain their legal status, may change their immigration status from one category status to another, without having to return back to their country of origin to complete visa processing.
+This is called “Adjustment of Status (AOS)”

 For example, if you legally entered the country on a non-immigrant B1/B2 tourist visa, and later meet and marry a citizen of USA, you are allowed to stay in the U.S. while applying for an Adjustment of Status to attain Permanent Resident (Green Card) status by meeting certain requirements.